jonayet/distributed-inventory/readme.md

 with following payload.

 #### Request parameters,
-* **token**
-Token parameter is simplified token which will be used to identify the user.
-This is a mendatory field, if not provided an unauthenticated error will be send.

 * **client**
 Client parameter is used to identify the client.
 It can be **web** or **mobile**.
 This is an optional parameter, **web** will be used by default.